Monroe Township School District: Awards and recognition

-During the 1991-92 academic school year, Mill Lake Elementary School received the National Blue Ribbon Award of Excellence from the United States Department of Education, the highest honor that an American school can achieve.
-This honor was followed during the 1998-99 academic school year at Barclay Brook Elementary School.
-Monroe Township could now boast that both their pre-K through third grade schools received the honor.
+During the 1991–92 academic school year, Mill Lake Elementary School received the National Blue Ribbon Award of Excellence from the United States Department of Education, the highest honor that an American school can achieve.
+This honor was followed during the 1998–99 academic school year at Barclay Brook Elementary School.
+Both of the district's Pre-K through third grade schools have received the honor.